Hybried8/Charted/README.md

 - Build and run the application.

 ## Technologies Used
-Swift
+- Swift
-SwiftUI
+- SwiftUI
-Core Data
+- Core Data
-Charts (for data visualization)
+- Charts (It's in the name)

 ## Feedback and Support
 If you encounter any issues or have questions, please don't hesitate to reach out to our support team at support@expense-tracker.com.